Stabbath/ProMod/README.txt

 =======================================================================================
 Changelog
 =======================================================================================

+3.4
+- ProMod now uses damage scoring.
+Parity will now be the health bonus equivalent of ProMod.
+- Change the way plugins are loaded to be more developer-friendly.
+Plugin loads are now mostly sorted into .cfg's, which are selectively executed by each config that wants the included plugins.

+TODO:
+- Fix throwables spawning in some places.
+- Add tank rock selector plugin.
+- Block the new material exploit.
+- Update all side configs.
+- Increase pill limit, and add more pills to finales.
+- Update boss percentage plugin to accommodate to custom campaigns, and overall be easier to use.
+- Add epi's new plugin which allows custom connection messages.
+"Jacob (Admin) has connected."
+- Make shotgun spread static.
+(We are testing it.)
+- Remove the secret room from dark carnival 4 that could spawn up to 4 pills in unobtainable places.
+- Separate custom map distances into a separate plugin from scoremod, or make scoremod's HB default to off, for safe loading on damage bonus configs.
+- Revise and implement the following stripper changes:
+  - c1m1: Removed props from burning room.
+  - c1m1: Removed 2 props from the final room before saferoom.
+  - c1m2: Removed awning on overpass that gave SI spawns at the cost of blocking potential car hits.
+  - c2m1: Blocked survivors getting on top of the ambulance and white van in the open tank fight area.
+  - c2m2: Removed a couple tents at the bottom of the slide.
+  - c2m3: Removed vent block that was for hunters mode in primary config.
+  - c3m2: Removed a bush in the open field after the event to remove a bit of clutter.
+  - c5m1: Added two possible pill spawns early in the map.
+  - c5m2: Removed hedge in open field that gave survivors easy LOS.
+  - c5m2: Made weapon spawns in the park consistent.
+(Shotgun right, Hunting Rifle middle, SMG left)
+  - c5m3: Removed hittable dumpster from open area outside saferoom.
+  - c5m3: Removed big blue dumpster from open area outside saferoom.
+  - c5m3: Removed semi truck from street just before manhole drop.
+  - c5m3: Made the bushes at the back of the street just before the manhole inaccessible for survivors, however infected can now use these to get behind the fence.
+  - c5m5: Removed all props except for the side railings along the bridge, and the alternate route at the end of the map.
+  - c10m4: Removed army truck that I have never seen do any good but block hittables.
+  - c10m4: Removed semi-truck that served no purpose.

+3.3 - Undocumented test release with changes to the main promod config alone, with an associated beta version
+- Updated Ready up, Pause, and Player Management.
+- Tweaked god frames to not reward gang bangs, but to still reward spit damage.
+- Fixed death spit having 2 hitboxes which could lead to players taking damage from "invisible" spit.
+- Updated stripper files to match throwback.
+- Changed Boomer Vomit recharge time from 30 to 20.
+- Added CanadaRox's Simple Pill Passing plugin.
+(Press Reload while aiming pills at a teammate.)
+- Added Tab's AI Damage Fix plugin.
+- Added Raecher's updated Boss Percentage plugin.
+(There will now be a witch on every map.)
+*The following changes only apply to the beta*
+- Added damage based scoring.
+- Changed all map distances to 200.

 3.2
 - Added plugin to track statistics for further balance changes (no private information is taken)
 - Added plugin to allow SI to warp to survivors as ghosts based on survivor position in map: